 The Education team will guide and support students' learning.
 Other UCEM administrative teams provide support for assessments and technical issues including ICT.
-UCEM's 'Student Central' portal provides the main point of contact for students for these teams throughout the duration of their programme.
+UCEM's VLE provides the main point of contact for students for these teams throughout the duration of their programme.